johann-lau/Bot/.github/ISSUE_TEMPLATE/feature.md

 ---

 name: 🚀 Command Proposal
-about: Submit a proposal for a new command for SuperiorBot.
+about: Submit a proposal for a new command for SuperBot.
 ---

 # 🚀 Command Proposal